microsoft/HAXPlaybook/README.md

 ### Explanation of properties in content.json

 #### Top-level properties
 - introduction: The message displayed before the survey begins.
-- farewell: The message displayed when the survey is finished.
+This is optional.
+- surveyInstructions: The message to display above the survey.
+This property has a `title` and a `message`.
+- taskInstructions: The message to display above the list of tasks.
+This property also has a `title` and a `message`.

 #### Question properties
-- instructions: Instructions for the question.
+- name: The name of the question.
+Must match the question name in `survey.json`.
 - category: The category for the question.
-Used to consolidate results at the end of the survey.
+Tasks will be consolidated into sections by category.

 #### Choice properties
+- name: The name of the choice.
+Must match the choice name in `survey.json`.
+- definition: A message that will appear below the survey choice, along with the ? button.
-- helpCard: Contains an array of topics, where each topic is an individual card shown for that question choice.
+- examples: Contains an array of examples.
+These examples are shown in the help popup when the ? button is clicked for that choice.
 - taskCard: Defines the tasks corresponding to the question.
 Tasks are shown in the survey results page.

-#### Help card topic properties
+#### Example properties
-- name: The title of the help topic.
+- name: The title of the example.
+Appears in the help dialog as a heading.
-- level: The level of importance.
-Controls the border color.
-Options: `warning` or `info`.
-- details: The message to show in the card.
+- details: The message for the example.
+HTML is supported.

 #### Task card properties
 - message: A message to show for the entire group of tasks.
 - tasks: An array of tasks.

-#### Tasks properties
+#### Task properties
 - name: The title of the task.
-- details: The message corresponding to the task.
+- details: The message for to the task.
+HTML is supported.

 ## Contributing